 Communication has changed.
-My dad grew up listening to radio.
+My dad grew up listening to the radio.
 The family would gather around and sit attentively as the radio broadcast news, variety shows, and serials.
 I grew up with television.
 Not only did I have something to listen to, but my eyes were involved as well.
-My kids grew up with Atari; a simple video game system that involved the ears, eyes and simple hand movements.
+My kids grew up with Atari; a simple video game system that involved the ears, eyes, and simple hand movements.
 My grand-kids have interactive games that include all the senses (with maybe the exception of smell).
 The point is it takes more to get reception than it did in generations past.
 To make sure our message is heard and remembered when we design business presentations, we must involve more of the total person than just the ears.
 Our senses are daily bombarded with myriads of impressions.
-If we are going to give presentations that make an impact and are memorable we must use very sense available to impact our audience.
+If we are going to give presentations that make an impact and are memorable we must use every sense available to impact our audience.

 Audience Participation Inspires the Senses: Touch

 Speaking to a group of people about how easily we let things slip through our grasp, I handed out hotel-sized bars of soap and had them write the three main points on the outside wrapper.
 Those little soaps are hard to hold onto and slip though the grasp very easily.
 The small bars of soap made an easy and memorable illustration; it also gave the participants something other than paper to use, feel, and even smell.
 Writing on and holding on to the little soaps helped them pay attention and reinforced the learning.
 It is also something more likely to be kept and pondered than notes on a piece of paper.

 The more senses we can get involved in our presentations the more enjoyable and memorable they will be.
 As we are speaking if we can put something in their hands that can reinforce the message we will also be successful in getting it into their heads.
 The small bars of soap mentioned above were easily accessible at a local hotel chain that was more than happy to donate them to the assembly.